How to Choose a Pickleball Paddle - Buying Guide

-At JustPaddles, we want to help you purchase the perfect pickleball paddle!
-Below you will find a complete guide to choosing the perfect paddle for you.
-From grip size to hitting surface, and everything in between.
+At JustPaddles, we want to help answer the question: what pickleball paddle should I buy so you can purchase the perfect pickleball paddle!
+Below you will find a complete guide to choosing the best pickleball paddle for you.
+From grip size to the hitting surface and everything in between, let's dive in.

-The three (3) most important factors to consider when selecting your next pickleball paddle.
+The three (3) most important factors to consider when determining how to pick a pickleball paddle.

 - Grip Size